Faculty & Staff Relations

 Mount Saint Vincent University

-Sincere thanks to both bargaining teams for your dedication to the process.
+Thank you to the teams for their commitment to the bargaining process.
 We look forward to our continued work together.

 Mount Saint Vincent University